 Those who specialise in UX Research have a deep and thorough understanding of UX principles and processes.
 These ideals are formed via academic courses, on the job learning and a scene which encourages meet ups to debate and discuss ideas.
-The industry is still in the early stages of its development and is a reaction to the demands of product developers who need to ensure the usability of their products is maximised.
+Relative to market research, UX research industry is in the early stages of development and is a reaction to the demands of product developers who need to ensure the usability of their products is maximised.

 UX researchers are extremely passionate about their craft.
-There is a language that is specific to the industry – users, personas, contextual enquiries, field visits, usability testing, A B testing, remote testing, guerrilla research, use cases – the list goes on.
+There is a language that is specific to the industry – users, personas, contextual enquiries, field visits, usability testing, A B testing, remote testing, guerrilla research – the list goes on.
 Although a relatively new discipline, it is an industry that shares the same extremely high principles as the MR industry.

 The Agile approach to product development

 The UX Researcher also needs to have a thorough understanding of the ‘Agile’ principle of product development.
 Agile is a working practice that approaches product development in an iterative manner.
 Have you noticed how the software and apps on your devices are constantly updating?
-That’s Agile in a nutshell – small, iterative improvements to products which may already be live.
+That’s Agile – small, iterative improvements to products that are already live.

-The research usually fits into this process to guide the UX and ensure the product meets the user’s behavioural actions.
 You can read the principles of the Agile manifesto here.
 Like UX, there is a language that researchers will be accustomed to when working in Agile environments.
-At its’ heart is the ‘scrum’ – a development process that you can learn more about here.

 The core principle behind agile is speed and that means getting a product to market in the most basic working manner and then responding to users’ needs and product changes.
 It has become popular because the speed of technological change has meant that the product envisaged at the beginning of a development process may have changed dramatically by the end of the end of it.